Scoring Your Credit - How's Your FICO?

-The home buying process doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-Without an acceptable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Edmond, Oklahoma until your score improves.
+Choosing a lender isn't the first step in becoming a homeowner.
+In reality, the home buying process starts with your finances.
+Without a reasonable credit score, buying a house is more difficult and, you could find yourself renting for another couple of years in Edmond until your score improves.

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 - Payment History — Do you pay your bills on time ?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 When you pull your credit report, you'll find that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 Because of this, you have three scores, one for each bureau.